 Another popular spot for marine excursions is Beqa Island lagoons.
 Boasting beautiful 190-km (118-mi) stretch of shallow coral reefs, this is an excellent spot to look for marine mammals.

-On your whale watching trip, you could also spot a few Pilot Whales.
+You could also spot a few Pilot whales on your whale watching trip.
 Unlike the Humpbacks, these reside at Fiji's reefs and lagoons all year round.